xinloihuy/xinloihuy.github.io/index.md

 # 👋 Welcome to my SOC Write-ups

-Chào mừng bạn đến blog của mình!
+Welcome to my blog!
-Mình chia sẻ lại các write-up về SOC, Blue Team, và các lab từ CyberDefend / BlueTeamLabs.
+I document and share my write-ups on SOC, Blue Team investigations, and hands-on labs from CyberDefend and BlueTeamLabs.

 ---
 ## 🔍 Latest Posts